 An activity that requires little effort to finish; a job that's simple; easy.

-When a task is easier to complete than previously expected, people might use this phrase to express those sentiments.
+When a task is easier to complete than previously expected, people might use this phrase to express those thoughts.

 Anyways, this saying goes back to at least the 1930s.
 The term was used with its figurative meaning by an American poet named Ogden Nash, who wrote a book called Primrose Path in 1936.
-There's a quote from it that reads:
+There's a part from it that reads:

 "Her picture's in the papers now, And life's a piece of cake."

 * This upcoming bicycle race will be a piece of cake for me because I've been going through exhaustive training sessions these past few months to prepare myself for it!

-* Blake's roof was leaking, so he climbed to the top of his house to fix the problem thinking it would be a piece of cake, and it was!
+* The roof was leaking, so Jake climbed to the top of his house to fix the problem thinking it would be a piece of cake, and it was!